Mjz86/mjz_esp32_os/README.md

 if i got some time i would  clean up all of the code .

+uploading  the bin file :
+download main bin and esptool
+and use the pictures (Screenshot 2023-08-24 160756.png) for guidance on how to upload  the  code and dont forget to select the COM port

 password:
 the sudo password  is "toor_pass"